dan-s-mueller/aerospace_chatbot/docs/source/help/overview.rst

 Of note, there are many areas of this workflow which have not been explored practically but have a lot of potential.
 The areas which are implemented, which are of interest and highlighted are:

 - **Chunk optimization**: currently this is in the form of a fixed number of words per chunk.
-Refer to :doc:`../modules/data_processing` for more information.
 - **Multi-representation indexing**: it is possible to index with the document chunks and generate summaries for each chunk which are used when providing answers.
-Refer to :doc:`../modules/data_processing` for more information.
 - **Specialized embeddings**: Instead of using a vector database, it is possible to create a context optimized retrieval model with ColBERT.
 This is performed using `RAGatouille <https://github.com/hwchase17/RAGatouille/tree/main>`__.
-Refer to :doc:`../modules/data_processing` for more information.
 - **Heirarchical indexing**: It is possible to upload small document chunks, which are compared to user queries, then return the parent document chunk when providing the response to the use.
-Refer to :doc:`../modules/data_processing` for more information.

 A very practical overview of how this works is also `here <https://towardsdatascience.com/retrieval-augmented-generation-rag-from-theory-to-langchain-implementation-4e9bd5f6a4f2>`__.